Å: Walloon

 The letter å was introduced to some eastern local variants of Walloon at the beginning of the 16th century and initially noted the same sound as in Danish.
 Its use then spread to all eastern dialects, under the cultural influence of Liege, and covered three sounds, a long open o, a long closed o, or a long a, depending on the local varieties.
 The use of a single å letter to cover such pronunciations has been embraced by the more recent pan-Walloon orthography (rifondou or Common Walloon), with one orthography for words regardless of the local phonetic variations.

 In non-standardized writings outside the Liege area, words containing å are written with au / ô (representing the same sound) or â.
 For example, the word måjhon (house) in the standardized orthography is spelled môjo(n), mâhon, maujon in dialectal writings (mohone is another form that does not contain a long å).

 Istro-Romanian

-The Istro-Romanian alphabet is based on the standard Romanian alphabet with three additional letters used to mark sounds specific only to this language: å, ľ and ń.
+The Istro-Romanian alphabet is based on the standard Romanian alphabet with several additional letters used to mark sounds specific only to this language, one of them is Åå, that is used for the //ɒ~ɔ// phoneme in words like fråte /[frɒte]/ "brother".

+The pronunciation of this letter varies from /[ɒ]/ to /[ɔ]/ by dialect, nonetheless, it always represents this same phoneme.

 Javanese

-Javanese uses å to indicate open-mid back rounded vowel together with ó (o acute).
+Javanese (sometimes) uses å to indicate open-mid back rounded vowel together with ó (o acute).